bakerdh/colourdippers/docker/readme_docker.txt

 git clone https://github.com/bakerdh/colourdippers.git
 This will download the repository to a folder called colourdippers

-8. You can then open the project and the markdown file, and run the code
+8. You can then open the project and the quarto file, and run the code